sjalkote/thonkOS/README.md

 runs.
 The scripts within it can be used to compile the kernel and create a bootable ISO.

+Each GitHub actions workflow run also generates an artifact of the ISO image that can be downloaded.

 > [!IMPORTANT]
 > I'm on macOS where the toolchain is missing the ELF binaries for Limine, so I set the Makefile
 > to use the `TOOLCHAIN_PREFIX := x86_64-elf-` by default (you can install the GCC cross-compiler